 Daisy is a China specialist and resident of Shanghai with over 15 years experience in producing and directing television programmes for international broadcasters including the BBC, PBS, Channel 4, ITV, Five and National Geographic.

-Over the past 15 years of living, working and traveling in Greater China I have had my own fair share of culture shocks and bumps.
+Over the past 15 years of living, working and travelling in Greater China I have had my own fair share of cultural shocks and bumps.
 And as a TV producer constantly working with different crews arriving from the UK and experiencing China for the first time I have had a ring side seat at other people’s surprise and frustrations too.